flatcar-archive/flatcar-docs/os/booting-on-azure.md

 ## Container Linux Config

-Flatcar Linux allows you to configure machine parameters, configure networking, launch systemd units on startup, and more via a Container Linux Config.
+Flatcar Container Linux allows you to configure machine parameters, configure networking, launch systemd units on startup, and more via a Container Linux Config.
 Head over to the [provisioning docs][cl-configs] to learn how to use Container Linux Configs.
 Note that Microsoft Azure doesn't allow an instance's userdata to be modified after the instance had been launched.
 This isn't a problem since Ignition, the tool that consumes the userdata, only runs on the first boot.

-You can provide a raw Ignition config (produced from a Container Linux Config) to Flatcar Linux via the [Microsoft Azure CLI][azurecli-heading].
+You can provide a raw Ignition config (produced from a Container Linux Config) to Flatcar Container Linux via the [Microsoft Azure CLI][azurecli-heading].

 As an example, the following config will configure and start etcd: